A rollercoaster tour across the frontiers of technological disruption

 Technological disruption requires us to learn faster than we ever had to before.
 Behaviours we’ve honed for decades are becoming obsolete in a few short years.
 Combined with a generational mindset shift in how we view the world, many are wondering how to remain relevant.
 What’s the key quality for success in this world of constant change?

-Future Crunch might be able to help.
-With trademark humour, dynamism and gold-plated research, they explore what the Harvard Business Review calls, “the new competitive advantage.”
+With trademark humour, dynamism and gold-plated research, Future Crunch tackles what the Harvard Business Review calls, “the new competitive advantage.”
 You’ve heard of IQ and EQ; this century belongs to those that are quick to read and act on signals of change.
 People with a high Adaptability Quotient (AQ): the ability to thrive in unpredictable environments.
 Instead of being really good at doing one thing, adaptive people are really good at learning how to do new things.

 The future of work, and how to prepare yourself for it